Year 12 English as an Additional Language Units 3 and 4

 VCE EAL is suitable for students who will typically have English language proficiency at a minimum International English Language Testing System (IELTS) 4 level or its equivalent.

-If you believe you may need more support in developing your English skills, consider completing Foundation English or Year 11 English first.
+If you believe you may need more support in developing your English skills, consider completing Bridging EAL first.

 Things you can do now

 To support your understanding of persuasive language, a useful activity is to read and collect newspaper and magazine articles.
-A good place to start is to read the newspapers such as The Age, The Australian and The Guardian Australian version.
+A good place to start is to read the news such as The Age, ABC News, SBS News, The Australian and The Guardian.
 Start with the topics that you enjoy and then progress to the front pages, opinion columns and current news.

 You can also make a point of watching Australian current affairs programs on the ABC such as Four Corners, the 7.30 Report and Insiders.
 Listening to local ABC radio and Radio National programs and podcasts are excellent resources too.